DanielChuDC/ibm-licensing-operator/README.md

   type: appregistry
 ```

-Click the plus button, and then copy the above operator source into the editor.
+Click the plus button, and copy the operator source into an editor.
 ![Create OperatorSource](images/create-operator-source.png)

 2. Create a Namespace `ibm-common-services`